itdiplomastudents42/BHRR-Website/Documentation/Initial Proposal notes response.md

 <h2> Pre-Sep/01-Meeting </h2>

 <h3> Summary: </h3>
-We require a dynamic website to be a complementary landing point, rather than a primary landing point.
-We already have a significant point of contact with the FB Rehomie community (through the FB group function).
+"We require a dynamic website to be a complementary landing point, rather than a primary landing point.
+We already have a significant point of contact with the FB Rehomie community (through the FB group function)."

 <h3> Objectives: </h3>
 <h4> Increase Engagement </h4>
-Think of it more as **broadening** engagement, rather than _increasing_ engagement.
-Facebook is "transactional".
-The website will be more educational and informative.
+"Think of it more as **broadening** engagement, rather than _increasing_ engagement."
+"Facebook is "transactional".
+The website will be more educational and informative."
-We’re not doing it to build “likes”.
+"We’re not doing it to build “likes”."

 <h4> Grow Client Base </h4>
 We think more in terms of **Grow BHRR Reach**.
 Create a website that effectively showcases BHRR’s services (which includes education, information, referrals, volunteer opportunities).